 The go-to spot for all your electronic needs, Sham Shui Po’sis packed with vendors that sell a plethora of new and used devices, ranging from audio-visual equipment to the latest game consoles, vintage typewriters and parts for old kitchen appliances.
 The condition of items may vary from stall to stall, but dedicated treasure hunters are more than likely to uncover some hidden gems.

-Take a stroll around Des Voeux Road West and you’ll spot — and smell — various types of dried seafood laid out in buckets and jars or hanging by storefronts.
+Take a stroll around Des Voeux Road West and you’ll spot — and smell — various types of dried seafood laid out in buckets and jars or hanging by storefronts in an area known as.
 These exotic morsels are often used in Chinese cooking and are prized for their deep flavours as well as their host of purported health benefits.
 While you’re in the area, venture to nearby Wing Lok Street, where you’ll find traditional Chinese tonics, such as ginseng and bird’s nest.

 Traditional Chinese medicine still plays an important role in the health of the Hong Kong population.
 If you want to learn more about this ancient form of healthcare, head toin Sheung Wan, where you’ll find wholesalers and dispensaries offering all sorts of exotic remedies, from roots and herbs to dried seafood.

 At this colourful outdoor market in Prince Edward, you’ll find wholesalers and retail shops that sell everything from potted houseplants to fertilisers and gardening tools to suit your horticultural needs.
-With its colourful blooms and perfumed atmosphere, this market is a must-visit, even if you’re not able to bring a plant back home with you.
+With its colourful blooms and perfumed atmosphere, theis a must-visit, even if you’re not able to bring a plant back home with you.

 Thought to be a symbol of purity and fortune, jade makes for a great souvenir for yourself or a loved one.
-At the Jade Market and nearby Jade Street, you’ll find plenty of stalls selling jewellery, accessories, amulets and statues all crafted from the prized green stone.
+At the, you’ll find plenty of stalls selling jewellery, accessories, amulets and statues all crafted from the prized green stone.
 Look for pieces that are translucent with no discolouration and remember to haggle.

 Looking to become the next master chef?
 Then head over to, where you’ll find pots, pans and other kitchen utensils and gadgets to help you whip up your next meal.
 Known for its high-quality yet affordable wares, this street is especially popular with the city’s top chefs.